-Appendix C Drop Ship Scenar io Example
+Appendix C Drop Ship Scenario Example

-The members of the ebXML Business Process Analysis Joint Deliverable Team are in the process of developing a proof of concept for presentation at the May 2001 ebXML meeting in Vienna.
-This appendix provides a partial snapshot of the worksheet based analysis being done for the business reference model "Direct to Customer Drop Ship Retail."
+This appendix provides an example of the worksheet-based analysis for a business reference model, "Direct to Customer Drop Ship Retail."
 In many cases, UMM UML diagrams are provided.
 As with the rest of this document, it is work in progress.
 It is our hope that you find this information helpful in understanding how you can make these worksheets work for you.

-- [1.0] Top level of Business Reference Model: defines the "frame of reference" of all worksheets. - [2.0] Business Process Area: Form that defines the scope of the business area - [3.0] Business Process Identification and Discovery: Forms that inventory all business processes. - [4.0] Business Process Summary Name form - [5.0] Business Process Elaboration: Forms used to describe the business processes and identify actors as well as pre and post conditions for the business processes. (use cases) - [6.0] Business Collaboration Definition: define the economic events that take place to fulfill the business process, including system boundaries and the protocols that flow between them. - [7.0] Collaboration Transitions <<←- Brian's going to supply - [7.1] Transaction Transitions <← Brian's coming out with this. - [8.0] Business Transaction Definition: Forms that defines the actual activities and authorized parties within the organization that initiate these transactions. - [9.0] content/document definition - [10.0] Business information context - [11.0] Content mapping
+Form Number Form Type 1.# Top level of Business Reference Model : defines the "frame of reference" of all worksheets.
+2.# Business Process Area : Form that defines the scope of the business area 3.# Business Process Identification and Discovery : Forms that inventory all business processes.
+4.# Business Process Summary Name form 5.# Business Process Elaboration : Forms used to describe the business processes and identify actors as well as pre and post conditions for the business processes. (use cases) 6.# Business Collaboration Definition: define the economic events that take place to fulfill the business process, including system boundaries and the protocols that govern the flow of information.
+7.# Collaboration Transitions 8.# Business Transaction Definition: Forms that defines the actual activities and authorized parties within the organization that initiate these transactions.
+9.# Content/document definition 10.# Business information context 11.# Content mapping